 The Institute for Gender and Development Studies, Mona Unit Undergraduate Student Handbook is provided for the convenience of current and prospective students and staff.
 It outlines the regulations governing the Institute's undergraduate programmes; policies and guidelines.
-It also includes a description of our programmes and courses offered on the UWI Mona Campus and the UWI Western Jamaica Campus.
+It also includes a description of our programmes and courses offered on The UWI Mona Campus and The UWI Western Jamaica Campus.

 This Handbook complements the University's Student Handbook.
-Students should also check the websites of the UWI Mona campus and the IGDS Mona Unit's Facebook page regularly during the academic year for updates, or corrections needed since this IGDS Handbook was finalized.
+Students should also check the websites of The UWI Mona campus and the IGDS Mona Unit's social media accounts regularly, during the academic year for updates, or corrections needed since this IGDS Handbook was finalized.